-With the start of November has also come Employee Handbook season!
+With November also come Employee Handbook season!
 At Engaged HR we have a few policy projects on the go right now, which are highlighting some common employee handbook pitfalls.
 An effective employee handbook can be a great way to communicate expectations, meet legal requirements, remove anxiety and mystery for employees, and ensure that everyone is on the same page.

 But all handbooks are not created equal, and a poorly crafted handbook can even do more harm than good.
 Many employees don’t even read their employee handbook in the first place, and I would hazard a guess that the majority of employed Canadians have no idea where their company handbook is right now.
 There is hope, though!